GRAINS-U.S. wheat drops as Russia considers Ukrainian grain exports

 The conflict between top grain exporters Russia and Ukraine since late February has roiled global grain markets and stirred increasing worries over a global food crisis.

-Ukraine's winter wheat harvest in its controlled area is expected to reach 20.1 million tonnes in 2022, down from about 32.2 million tonnes for the overall wheat crop in 2021, Ukrainian state weather forecasters said on Monday.

-Soybean futures climbed to new highs overnight, spurring farmer selling and fund profit-taking as attention will soon turn from planting progress to growing season weather.
+Climbing soybean futures overnight spurred farmer selling and profit-taking as attention will soon turn from planting progress to growing season weather.

 "Spring wheat planting might not be as robust," said John Zanker, market analyst at Risk Management Commodities.
 "Same with corn.
 I just doubt we’re going to see trade expectations met in North Dakota, South Dakota, Minnesota."